jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 | whiB6\_LoF   |    3    |     NA     |    0    |
 | whiB7\_LoF   |    3    |     NA     |    0    |

+Table 2:
-Table: Total number of LoF entries in the 2023 catalog that could be duplicated (more than one LoF per gene) These include the grade 3, 4, and 5 (no antibiotic resistance).
+  Total number of LoF entries in the 2023 catalog
+    that could be duplicated (more than one LoF per gene) These include the grade 3, 4, and 5 (no antibiotic resistance).
 No. is short for number.
 NA means the variant id could not be found in the genome indice tab.

 Total duplicates (excluding unique genes): 18835.
 It is a bit worring that some non-resitance LoF entries are missing from the genome indice page.
 At least one Rv2477c entry has a see genome indice tab entry.
-  However, I have not checked any other entries.
+See table four for a list of all missing enteries.
+There are not that many (156 out of ~40000).

 ```